Package 'greenfeedr'

 input_type

-a character string representing type of data (options: "daily" and "final")
+a character string representing type of data (options: "preliminary" and "finalized")

 exp